“Raped while Dying.

 She’s a tough lady who firmly tackles those who get in her way, both verbally and physically.
 And she spares nobody.
 Whether it’s a priest or a dentist.
 She isn’t even afraid to kick some young students in their crotch.
 And even though she appears to be an unpleasant person with a sharp tongue, she manages to arouse your sympathy.
 The sometimes dry, humorous remarks take care of that.
 Frances McDormand may rightfully become the owner of the coveted statue during the Academy Awards in a few months’ time.

 Rockwell plays the best role of his life.

 And such a golden statue can also be reserved for Sam Rockwell.
 His acting is simply magisterial.
-Dixon is an aggressive hillybilly who likes to beat up minorities and appears to be drunk constantly while doing his job as a policeman, knowing it’s tolerated by his superior.
+Dixon is an aggressive hillbilly who likes to beat up minorities and appears to be drunk constantly while doing his job as a policeman, knowing it’s tolerated by his superior.
 A not so quite intellectual overweight man.
 And Dixon’s stupidity sometimes creates comical situations.

-And finally there’s Woody Harrelson.
-An actor after my own heart (whom had stolen it already because of his participation in the sitcom “Cheers“) who always plays his roles with so much flexibility and professionalism.
+And finally, there’s Woody Harrelson.
+An actor after my own heart (who had stolen it already because of his participation in the sitcom “Cheers“) who always plays his roles with so much flexibility and professionalism.
 In contrast to the confused and sometimes cruel character from “The Glass Castle“, Chief Willoughby is an honest person who’s sincerely worried about the case of Mildred’s daughter.
 All in all, these are three parts that are played in an excellent and marvelous way by these actors.
 This film is already commendable because of that.